TuanKiri/socks5/README.md

 * Why can't connect to socks proxy server?

     Not all applications and browsers support socks authentication or socks protocol.
 You may need [extension](https://github.com/txthinking/socks5-configurator) for Chrome or another browser.
-The proof of work for the UDP association was done using [qBittorrent](https://github.com/qbittorrent/qBittorrent) - a BitTorrent client.

 If you have any questions, you can ask in [GitHub Discussions](https://github.com/JC5LZiy3HVfV5ux/socks5/discussions/new?category=q-a).

+## Note

+* The proof of work for the UDP association was done using [qBittorrent](https://github.com/qbittorrent/qBittorrent) - a BitTorrent client.

 ## References